Fatimalbasha/ai-data-projects/movie-data-mashup/README.md

 # Movie Data Mashup & NLP Joke Generator

-A Python project that combines movie data analysis with entertainment generation by fetching movie information and creating humorous mashups with dad jokes.
+A Python project that combines movie data analysis with entertainment generation by fetching movie information and creating humorous mashups with jokes.

 # Project Overview
 This project demonstrates data science fundamentals by analyzing movie plot text, processing API data, and generating entertaining content.
 Given a movie title, the system: